Visit our new webpage!

 • Welcome Gardens provides the opportunity for Intercultural understandings and multi-generational friendships through opportunities to work and learn together.

-• Welcome Gardens has 130 participants from 16 countries, ranging in age from 10 to 76 years old.
-The program participants share resources to prepare gardens, grow food, and make friends through gardening.
+• Welcome Gardens participants share resources to prepare gardens, grow food, and make friends through gardening and cooking together.